Frequently

 - There are a host of recyclable materials that make up wind turbines, including metals and other materials that are recyclable (nacelle, tower sections, internal gearing).

-- The oils used in turbines are also removed and recycled.
+- The oil used in turbines is removed and recycled.

 - Blades are made of fiberglass and other recyclable materials.
 They are cut into manageable sections to remove the recyclable materials.